PayamDiba/SERGIO/README.md

 ## Usage
+A synthetic data set can be simulated in four lines of python code:

-1. An instance of SERGIO simulator can be constructed as below:
+1. An instance of SERGIO simulator is constructed as below:

 ```python
 from sergio import sergio